 - Sip on some world-famous tea and relax in Darjeeling, situated in the foothills of the Himalayas.

 - Visit the Golden Temple in Amritsar – the most important pilgrimage site of Sikhism.
+Why not book onto a guided tour of Amritsar to make the most of your trip.
+Check out this tour.

 - Watch the utterly bizarre Wagah border ceremony – it occurs daily at the India-Pakistan border.